USING IRONOCR

 Step 2: Install the IronOCR library and add it to your project.

-IronOCR can be found in the NuGet package manager and can be installed using the command prompt with the below commands.
+IronOCR can be found in the NuGet package manager and can be installed using the package manager console with the following command:

-IronOCR can be installed using Visual Studio.
-Open NuGet Package manager and search for IronOCR like below and click install
+IronOCR can also be installed using Visual Studio.
+Open the NuGet Package manager, search for IronOCR like below, and click install.

 How to Read Identity Documents Using OCR in C#: Figure 5

-Once installed, the application is ready to make use of IronOCR to read any identity document for data extraction, and identity verification which will reduce manual data entry work.
+Once installed, the application is ready to make use of IronOCR to read any identity document for data extraction and identity verification, reducing manual data entry work.

 Using OCR for processing ID documents involves many steps, which are detailed below.